The invariant space of multi-Higgs doublet models: The invariant space formalism

 The most important result we present here is given in \cite{Popov2}. \begin{remark2} If $G$ is semi-simple and connected, the Krull dimension $r$ is given by

 where the arrow means ``for almost all representations of $G$", in accordance with eq.~\eqref{eq:q_is_n}. \end{remark2}

 Finally we can state a non-uniqueness property of the Hilbert series.
-Let $H_1(K[V]^G,t)$ be a Hilbert series respecting all of the above properties.
-Then there may exist $H_2(K[V]^G,t)$ with the same properties.
-This result is discussed in \cite{kemper2} along with an algorithm to search for an optimal solution which is often, but not always, the minimal solution.
+Let $H_1(K[V]^G,t)$ be a Hilbert series respecting the properties in eqs.~\eqref{eq:gorenstein}--\eqref{eq:degree_hil_2} and eqs.~\eqref{eq:dimg_tau_gamma}--\eqref{eq:krull_almost}.
+Then there may exist $H_2(K[V]^G,t)$ with the same properties such that

+A more general result is discussed in \cite{kemper2} along with an algorithm to search for an optimal solution which is often, but not always, the minimal solution.
 We will always search for the minimal solution, i.e. the one where the degrees of the Hilbert series are minimal.
-In \cite{kemper} the author exemplifies
+An example may be provided in the 2HDM where